AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 This contract has three methods aside from the constructor (`sendCoin`, `getBalanceInEth`, and `getBalance`).
 All three methods can be executed as either a transaction or a call.

-Now let's look at the Javascript object called `MetaCoin` provided for us by Truffle, as made available in the [Truffle console](https://learnblockchain.cn/docs/truffle/getting-started/using-truffle-develop-and-the-console.html):
+Now let's look at the Javascript object called `MetaCoin` provided for us by Truffle, as made available in the `Truffle console`:

 ```javascript
 truffle(develop)> let instance = await MetaCoin.deployed()